Galal-20/vortex/README.md

 # Local host the Ai Model by following these Instructions:

+1- Install Python SDK.

-1-Run these commands in the terminal
+2-Run these commands in the terminal

 python3 -m venv venv